ajitgoel/Notes/InterviewQuestions/SQLServer/Notes.md

 Avoid writing transactions that include user interaction, because the speed of batches running without user intervention is much faster than the speed at which a user must manually respond to queries, such as replying to a prompt for a parameter requested by an application.
 For example, if a transaction is waiting for user input and the user goes to lunch or even home for the weekend, the user delays the transaction from completing.
 This degrades system throughput because any locks held by the transaction are released only when the transaction is committed or rolled back.
 Even if a deadlock situation does not arise, other transactions accessing the same resources are blocked while waiting for the transaction to complete.

 **Keep Transactions Short and in One Batch**
 A deadlock typically occurs when several long-running transactions execute concurrently in the same database.
-The longer the transaction, the longer the exclusive or update locks are held, blocking other activity and leading to possible deadlock situations. == <u>Keeping transactions in one batch minimizes network roundtrips during a transaction, reducing possible delays in completing the transaction and releasing locks.</u> ==
+The longer the transaction, the longer the exclusive or update locks are held, blocking other activity and leading to possible deadlock situations. ==Keeping transactions in one batch minimizes network roundtrips during a transaction, reducing possible delays in completing the transaction and releasing locks==

 **Use a Lower Isolation Level**
 Determine whether a transaction can run at a lower isolation level.
 Implementing read committed allows a transaction to read data previously read (not modified) by another transaction without waiting for the first transaction to complete.
 Using a lower isolation level, such as read committed, holds shared locks for a shorter duration than a higher isolation level, such as serializable.
 This reduces locking contention

 **Use Bound Connections**
-<u>Using bound connections, two or more connections opened by the same application can cooperate with each other.
-Any</u>
-<u>locks acquired by the secondary connections are held as if they were acquired by the primary connection, and vice versa.
-Therefore they do not block each other.</u>
+==Using bound connections, two or more connections opened by the same application can cooperate with each other.
+Any locks acquired by the secondary connections are held as if they were acquired by the primary connection, and vice versa.
+Therefore they do not block each other.==

 **Use a Row Versioning-based Isolation Level**
 When the READ_COMMITTED_SNAPSHOT database option is set ON, a transaction running under read committed isolation